-Why Paying For Stuff Is So Complicated Now
+How Software Ate the Point of Sale

 I’m standing at the counter of a Vietnamese restaurant in Berkeley, ordering a pork bun.
 There was a time when I knew exactly what would happen next.
-I’d hand over my card, the cashier would swipe it, a little receipt would curl out of a machine, I’d sign it, and crumple the bottom copy into a pocket.
+I’d hand over my card, the cashier would swipe it, a little receipt would curl out of a machine, I’d sign it, and I’d crumple the bottom copy into a pocket.
 Easy.

-Now, all kinds of things can happen.
-I might stick my card directly into a point-of-sale system.
+Now all kinds of things can happen.
+I might stick my card directly into a point-of-sale (POS) system.
 Maybe I swipe; maybe the cashier does.
 Perhaps a screen is swiveled at me.
-I could enter my pin number on a little purpose-built machine; I could sign with my finger on a screen; I could not have to sign or enter a pin at all.
+I could enter my PIN on a little purpose-built machine; I could sign with my finger on a screen; I could not have to sign or enter a PIN at all.
 I could tap my phone on a terminal to pay.
 Usually, there’s a chip reader for my no-longer-new chip card.
 When I put the card in one of the machines, sometimes it takes four seconds; other times, I have time to pull out my phone and stare at it, which means I forget about the card until the reader begins to beep at me, at which point I pull it out, mildly flustered, as if I’d caused too much ice to pour out of a soda fountain.
 Ah!
-Ok.
+Okay.
 Sorry.

 The act of paying for stuff is undergoing a great transformation.
 The networks of machines and code that let you move your imaginary money from your bank account to a merchant are changing—the gadget that takes your card, the computer that tracks a restaurant or store’s inventory, the cards themselves (or their dematerialized abstractions inside your phone).
 But all this newness must remain compatible with systems that were designed 50 years ago, at the dawn of the credit-card age.
 This combination of old and new systems, janky and hacky and functional, is the standard state of affairs for technology, despite the many myths about how the world changes in vast leaps and revolutions.

-If some areas of financial technology, or FinTech, promise a new elegance, the point-of-sale serves as a reminder of the viscosity of the everyday technologies that most Americans rely on.
+If some areas of financial technology, or Fintech, promise a new elegance, the point of sale serves as a reminder of the viscosity of the everyday technologies on which most Americans rely.
 If you want to divine the future of transportation, you’d probably learn more thinking about the bus than the rocket.
 If you want to know how money is gonna change in the future, you need to look at the cash register as much as the blockchain.

 But the most powerful and ambitious companies in the world have tremendous incentive to take interest in the cash register.
 It’s there where the two great data streams of the modern world flow together: what people do on their phones and what they buy in the physical world.
 In the first stream, the tech one, the rule is that data becomes money, after it is fed into machine-learning systems tuned to show you better ads.
 In the other, the data is money.
 If these two streams fully merged, a company could have a perfect ledger of what you saw and then everything you bought.
 The ads would get better, so you’d buy more stuff, and in buying more stuff, you’d make the ads better.
 Online, Facebook (and others) can already track all kinds of activity.
 But about 90 percent of purchases are still made IRL.
 Imagine the vast sums of money that could be made if every transaction became part of the ledger.
 Unsurprisingly, the big tech companies want a piece of this action—as do the banks, as do many start-ups and established, niche players.

-So Americans are living through what Bill Maurer, the director of the Institute for Money, Technology and Financial Inclusion at the University of California at Irvine calls the “Cambrian explosion in payments.”
+So Americans are living through what Bill Maurer, the director of the Institute for Money, Technology, and Financial Inclusion at the University of California, Irvine calls the “Cambrian explosion in payments.”
 The “point of sale”—once a poky machine or just a person with a calculator or a pencil—is now a computer like everything else, tied deeply into the operations of the restaurant or store.
 The labor of making a payment could fall to the cashier, as in the old days, or to me, the customer, but we’re both accessing a complex, evolved system of reckoning between banks and their attached remoras, feeding on whatever money ends up in the water.

 For your average fast-casual restaurant or mom-and-pop store, new point-of-sale systems promise easier bookkeeping, strategic business insights, and the kind of synoptic view of operations that is irresistible to managers.
 But to get all those analytics, those efficiencies, requires becoming part of the Silicon Valley world, with all the potential and pitfalls that entails.
-Players like Square and Toast are fully technology companies, thinking about payments as a “stack” of different pieces of hardware and software, and they want to capture more of those layers than the banks and hardware makers of yore.
+Players such as Square and Toast are fully technology companies, thinking about payments as a “stack” of different pieces of hardware and software, and they want to capture more of those layers than the banks and hardware makers of yore.
 Apple and Google and Amazon see locking people into their ecosystems and accumulating payment data to be as valuable as any transaction fees that can be wrung out of consumers.

-Even the literal way that the machines plug into each other has changed.
+Even the literal way that the machines plug into one another has changed.
 A credit-card reader almost always used to be a standalone brick of a machine, a Verifone or an Ingenico perched on a countertop.
 Maybe it was tied to a point-of-sale system.
 Maybe it sat there alone, next to an electronic cash register or someone with a big-buttoned calculator.
 The Squares of the world seek to internalize all the components of a transaction into a sleek screen mounted on some futuristic enclosure.
-The legacy companies like Northstar and Cayan have tried to keep pace, and new systems are proliferating as quickly as salespeople can harangue merchants into upgrading.
+The legacy companies such as Northstar and Cayan have tried to keep pace, and new systems are proliferating as quickly as salespeople can harangue merchants into upgrading.

 In payments, everything is categorically more convenient than in previous decades and yet also sort of broken in new ways, which I guess makes them pretty much like everything else that has been touched by technology in recent years.
-The last time things changed this much, Nixon was President.
+The last time things changed this much, Richard Nixon was president.

 Take out your credit card, the piece of plastic.
 Run your finger over its embossed characters: your name, the expiration date.
-The embossing is a holdover from the earliest days of charge cards, an early 20th-century invention that was generally issued by a retailer, say a department store, and looked basically like a dog tag with raised figures enumerating your account.
+The embossing is a holdover from the earliest days of charge cards, an early-20th-century invention that was generally issued by a retailer, say a department store, and looked basically like a dog tag with raised figures enumerating your account.
 Stick one in an imprinter, with some carbon-copy paper, and it could create a receipt for a customer as well as one for the store.
 When the merchant brought the receipts to the bank, they got funds deposited in their account.
 It was simple, but laborious.

 In the mid-century, banks came to take over issuing credit cards.
 To know if a customer’s account could be drawn on to make a purchase, the merchant had to call the bank.
 I mean this literally: They had to pick up the phone and dial, according to David L. Stearns’s history of the development of payment systems.
 And the cards only worked within one bank’s system, which meant that every bank had to sign up the merchants who would accept their card.
-Banking was much more tightly regulated back then, too, so in some states, there were only local banks.
+Banking was much more tightly regulated back then too, so in some states, there were only local banks.
 If you left the zip code, your card wouldn’t work.
 One 1950 charge card only worked “in a two-block radius” of its issuing bank.

 California was a little looser with its banking regulations, which made it possible for Bank of America to scale up the highly successful BankAmericard throughout the populous state.
 It used its many retail locations to sign up merchants and sent cards to people’s homes unsolicited.
 What they lost in fraud and unpaid bills, they made up for by taking a hefty cut from merchants for the ability to accept cards.